-Sellers will seek to limit the scope of individual representations and warranties in a variety of ways.
+A target will seek to limit the scope of individual representations and warranties in a variety of ways.
 For example, target companies often seek to include materiality qualifiers (or material adverse effect qualifiers) in many representations and warranties.
-Buyers frequently accept many such materiality qualifiers for purposes of the representations and warranties concerning the target, although this is usually a subject of negotiation.
+Buyers frequently accept many such materiality qualifiers for purposes of the representations and warranties concerning the target, although this is usually a subject of considerable negotiation.
 In addition to materiality qualifiers, the target may seek to limit its duty to disclose by including a knowledge qualifier with respect to certain representations and warranties, thereby forcing the buyer to bear the risk of unknown liabilities or matters.
 The inclusion of knowledge qualifiers is usually the subject of considerable negotiation, although the use of such a qualifier is fairly typical for certain types of representations, such as with respect to threatened litigation and as to whether parties other than the target company are in breach of agreements with the target company.

-If a knowledge qualifier is included, the parties should define (1) whether the term 'knowledge' is actual knowledge or constructive knowledge (that is, in general, the knowledge an individual should have if a reasonable investigation was performed) as well as (2) those employees of the target who will be included within the knowledge group.
-Occasionally, a target will attempt to qualify all its representations and warranties by knowledge and/or materiality, which is typically rejected.
-Selling stockholders (and not just the target company) usually make the representations and warranties in respect of the target company, and provide certain ownership and other fundamental type representations.
+If a knowledge qualifier is included, the parties should define (i) whether the term "knowledge" is actual knowledge or constructive knowledge (that is, the knowledge an individual should have if a reasonable investigation was performed) as well as (ii) those employees of the target who will be included within the "knowledge group."
+Occasionally, a target will attempt to qualify all of its representations and warranties by knowledge and/or materiality, which is typically rejected.
+Buyers will often request that the selling stockholders (and not just the target company) join in making the representations and warranties in respect of the target company, and also provide certain ownership and other fundamental type representations.

-Because a target company can rarely make the representations and warranties unconditionally, it will create schedules to the acquisition agreement to disclose any known exceptions.
-The parties will need to negotiate the extent to which a disclosure in one section of the disclosure schedule is deemed to apply for purposes of all the representations and warranties, and whether disclosure of a portion of a matter or document is deemed to include all relevant details of such matter or document whether or not disclosed.
+Because a target company can rarely make most representations and warranties unconditionally, it will create schedules to the acquisition agreement to disclose any known exceptions.
+The parties will need to negotiate the extent to which a disclosure in one section of the disclosure schedule is deemed to apply for purposes of all of the representations and warranties, and whether disclosure of a portion of a matter or document is deemed to include all relevant details of such matter or document whether or not disclosed.